pawank/copay/README.md

 The expiry of session to be handled at the server for now for the MVP.

 Rest all API are following convention mentioned in the doc: https://github.com/typicode/json-server.
+The sample JSON objects are placed inside jsonserver folder.